tiongjjyi/tp/docs/UserGuide.md

 **Format:** `add n/NAME e/EMAIL t/ENUM_TAG`
 * `NAME`: Student names are case-sensitive and should only contain alphabets and some specified special characters (, / - ‘).
 * `EMAIL`: NUS undergraduate student’s email, in the format of exxxxxxx@u.nus.edu.
 Alphabets in the email are case-insensitive.
-* `ENUM_TAG`: a pre-defined enumerated tag definitions GOOD, AVERAGE, POOR.
+* `ENUM_TAG`: A pre-defined enumerated tag.
+Valid tags: good, average, poor.
 Inputs for tags are case-insensitive.

 **Examples:**
 * `add n/Susan Tan e/e0946283@u.nus.edu t/GOOD`